juliendehos/miso-sampler-docker/README.md

 :ramen: 🍔 miso-sampler
 ====================

 A simple example of using [miso](https://github.com/dmjio/miso) w/ nix integration.
-This project contains a sample miso application with scripts to develop against vanilla GHC and to compile to Web Assembly.
+This project contains a sample miso application with scripts to develop using hot-reload w/ vanilla GHC and to compile to Web Assembly and JavaScript.

 > [!TIP]
 > This requires installing [nix](https://nixos.org) with [Nix Flakes](https://wiki.nixos.org/wiki/Flakes) enabled.